Unusual Tips to Help You Wake Up Early

 With more time in the morning, you can plan the day and reach point by point.

 It seems reasonable, but what if you cannot go to bed earlier due to a pile of home assignments or extra work?
 Or due to the digital gadgets distracting you before going to sleep and making you stay awake longer?
-Of course, many students use helping services (like the ones described in an unemployed professors review and also observed in paper help reviews), but using them all the time is not an option (unless you can afford it, of course).
+Of course, many students use helping services (like the ones described in reliable unemployed professors review and also observed in WPS), but using them all the time is not an option (unless you can afford it, of course).
 Luckily, there is a way out.

 In all these books and articles you have probably read the following advice: create a schedule and stick to your morning and bedtime routine, do not use your smartphone and other electronics an hour before going to sleep (is it even possible?), do not eat much before you go to bed, etc. Yes, these points are essential and should be taken into account, but what about some unusual methods?
 Let us talk about some less popular but still practical tips for becoming an early riser.